enoughdrama/Economics-Discord-Bot/README.md

 # Economics-Discord-Bot

-Economics-Discord-Bot is a Discord bot designed to deliver real-time economic data, insights, and fun economic interactions directly within your Discord server.
+Economics-Discord-Bot is a Discord bot designed to deliver economic, insights, and fun economic interactions directly within your Discord server.

 ## Features